19-year-old wanted by BRPD after allegedly raping 16-year-old at Baton Rouge apartment complex

 After raping her, St. Cyr allegedly kicked the victim out of his apartment and a food delivery driver drove her back to her house in Ethel, according to an arrest warrant.

-West Feliciana Parish Sheriff’s deputies responded to a call about a runaway juvenile on March 1 off La.
-Highway 955 East.
+West Feliciana Parish Sheriff’s deputies responded to a call about a runaway juvenile on March 1.
 The victim left a note that she had left with St. Cyr.
 She would return to the residence hours later under the influence of an unknown substance, the warrant said.

 Afterward, police transported her to Our Lady of the Lake Children’s Hospital for treatment, where an examiner said the victim had injuries consistent with sexual assault and tested positive for an STI.